dbt-labs/docs.getdbt.com/website/docs/faqs/tests/test-one-model.md

 ---
 title: How do I test one model at a time?
-Description: “Use select flag to test one model at a time”
+Description: "Use select flag to test one model at a time"
 sidebar_label: 'Testing one model at a time'
 id: test-one-model